Deadline for nominations 15 May

-The 2009 Lancet paper on adding value and reducing waste in research has documented that much research is wasted because its outcomes cannot be used .
+An estimated $170 billion of research funding is wasted each year because its outcomes cannot be used .
 The waste occurs during 5 stages of research production: question selection, study design, research conduct, publication, and reporting [2,3].
-For each of design, publication, and reporting there is a "loss" of around 50%, which implies a total waste of at least 85%.
-This translates into an estimated global loss of around $170 billion per year.
-Much of this waste appears to be avoidable or remediable, but there is little recognition of the need to develop and implement the needed remedies.
+Much of this waste appears to be avoidable or remediable, but there are few proposed solutions.

 - Chalmers I, Glasziou P. Avoidable waste in the production and reporting of research evidence.
 Lancet.
 2009 Jul 4;374(9683):86-9.